struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 Yes I know it hurts and that\`s why 'customLightningAction.cmp' is created, which allows you to drag and drop it onto any record detail page and then configure the following design parameters to suit your need.

+####Diclaimer - Before I begin explainig how to utilize this comp, please be aware that this is going to be a bit long post, given that component does a lot (I should have simply done a video but still a bit too lazy for that)

+-- Design Attibute Table

+-- Confirm box always example
+-- Conditional Confirm box example
+-- Redirect & Launch to Component
+-- Fire event example
+--

+- This package comes with other reusable freebies which are ingrained into this component but can be easily decoupled and utilized.
+-- loadingSpinnerComp - Simple component to show a centered spinner on basis of a boolean attribute -- genericUtilities.cmp, GenericDataSaverApxCtrl.apxc, APXFieldValidationError
+--- To simplify performing DMLs from LC and also support a better error handling mechanism which helps with finite details around failing validation rules in a consumable way
+-- LightningServerResponse - Any call to Apex will always return LightningServerResponse (in component I build, Why?- probably will write another post explaining all these antics)